-Operating Hours FAQs When are Operating Hours due?
+Operating Hours FAG Operating Hours FAQs When are Operating Hours due?
 Operating Hours are due to the WTIS on the 6 th weekday of the subsequent month.
-Operating Hours can be entered in the WTIS up to 3 months in advance and updated as required How do I resubmit operating hours after submission deadline?
-It is important to note that after the 6 th weekday of the subsequent month, Operating Hours cannot be edited.
-There is no correction or resubmission process available after the Operating Hours submission deadline.
+Operating Hours can be entered in the WTIS up to 3 months in advance and updated as required How do I resubmit or correct operating hours after submission deadline?
+It is important to note that after the 6th weekday of the subsequent month, Operating Hours cannot be edited.
+There is a resubmission process available after the Operating Hours submission deadline for facilities that have failed to submit or require to edit their operating hours.
+The resubmission process requires facilities to complete and submit an operating hours' resubmission form (can be found on the ATC Information site) to ATC.
+Once the form is approved, facilities will be able to resubmit/edit their operating hours.
 Facilities who do not enter their Operating Hours will be designated as Non-Compliant and escalated through the normal escalation processes Should I be making daily changes to the Operating Hours?
 The Operating Hours should reflect what was planned, daily changes and retrospective updates to the Operating Hours are not required.
 Operating Hour Scenarios are provided in the table below:

-Operating Hours FAQs How often should I review my Operating Hours?
+Operating Hours FAG Qs .
+How often should I review my Operating Hours?
 Recommended best practice is for facilities to review their Operating Hours at a minimum on a monthly basis.
 By reviewing what has happened, it can inform future changes to the Operating Hours.
 The Operating Hours review should be aligned with the release of the monthly MRI Efficiency Dashboard to examine the Key Performance Indicators which use Operating Hours in their calculation (Actual Operating Hour Utilization (OP), Urgent Time Utilization, and Scheduling Utilization) Why does ATC not capture unplanned downtime?
 ATC is currently not collecting unplanned downtime.
 Operating Hours capture what was planned.
 Unplanned downtime is also not used in any of the Key Performance Indicator methodologies How do facilities capture extended unplanned downtime?
 The initial downtime, such as the time it takes until it is determined that the equipment will be down for an extended period of time, should be left as normal operating hours.
-Following that, the remaining time that the equipment is down can be treated as planned downtime ATC recognizes that unplanned downtime can reflect in lower Actual Operating Hour Utilization values.
+Following that, the remaining time that the equipment is down can be treated as planned downtime.
+ATC recognizes that unplanned downtime can reflect in lower Actual Operating Hour Utilization values.
 If Actual Operating Hour Utilization values are being regularly impacted by unplanned downtime, this may trigger future decision making processes How do I enter midnight hours in the WTIS?
 23:59 or 00:00?
 For the WTIS Manage Operating Hours function, please enter 23:59 to indicate a midnight value If your facility is operating 24 hours, this can be entered as 00:00 to 23:59